 - What do you see as this company's strengths and what changes do you think would improve sales and productivity?
 How do you feel you could contribute to this improvement?

 - What new markets could we address and how would you suggest we develop these markets?

-Do they attempt to form bridges and build rapport with you (notice the picture of your sailboat, children, etc. and share their common interest, for example)?
-Do they do it well?
+Clues to a good sales persona are those who attempt to form bridges and build rapport with you.
+Perhaps they noticed the picture of your sailboat, children, or other items and worked that into the conversation or shared a common interest.
+This interaction should not sound forced but should be natural.
 Making people feel comfortable with you makes them look for reasons to do business with you, another critical sales skill.

-Finally, make a note whether they follow up with a thank-you note/email to you.
-And if for some reason the hiring time frame changes, let the candidates know.
-It's simple courtesy and shows them that you'd be a good employer, and it also helps keep potential “star” salespeople from taking offers elsewhere while you're still slogging through the hiring process.
+Finally, make a note whether they follow up with a thank-you note or email to you.
+If for some reason the hiring time frame changes, let the candidates know.
+It's simple courtesy and shows them that you'd be a good employer.
+It also helps keep potential “star” salespeople from taking offers elsewhere while you're still slogging through the hiring process.